Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

 `["USD","EUR","JPY"]`, and saved in the scenario `parameterValues`.

-The configuration of the possible list values is identical to the configuration of values of enum parameters, it is done in `option.enumValues`, as a list of objects with two properties:
+The configuration of the possible list values is identical to the configuration of values of enum parameters, it is done in `options.enumValues`, as a list of objects with two properties:

 - `key`: the string-based representation of your list item, that will be sent to the parameters handler
 - `value`: the label that will be displayed for this key in the selection list of the multi-selection component